Get free weekly activities sent to your inbox. Sign up now.

-Read Juna's Jar by Jane Bahk and Felicia Hoshino: In celebration of Asian American and Pacific Islander Heritage Month, we share this beautiful story of a Korean American girl, Juna who uses her family’s empty kimchi jars to collect all kinds of nature treasures.
+Watch or listen to the read-aloud of Juna's Jar by Jane Bahk and Felicia Hoshino, a beautiful story of a Korean American girl, Juna who uses her family’s empty kimchi jars to collect all kinds of nature treasures.
 Juna’s jar becomes a tool for not only gathering, but for creating, learning and inspiring marvelous imaginary adventures.

 Get a Jar: Wonder with kids, “I wonder what kind of jar/container we could use to collect treasures like Juna did?”
 Find a jar or container from your home that kids can use to create their own collections.
 There’s much to love about glass jars—they are wonderfully clear, sturdy and relatively kind to the earth and support observation nicely.
 And, we’ve found, kids can learn to be really careful with them.
 They can break, even in our hands, so, If you are worried about that, try cleaning out a plastic container or use a metal can or bucket instead.

 Head Outside: Head out to one of your favorite outdoor spots.
 Bring your own jar, too, if you want to encourage kids’ independence and enjoy a little of your own treasure gathering.